-There’s expected to be over 600,000 new start ups created in 2016 which will be a record breaking year.
+There are expected to be over 600,000 new start ups created in 2016 which will be a record breaking year.
 Since 2011, the government has called for an enterprise led economy and with the numerous initiatives they’ve set up - like the New Enterprise Allowance - this has been a success.

 With so many high growth companies making an impact, more graduates are looking to work in these smaller enterprises.
 And why not?
 In terms of hands on experience, it’s second to none.
 You’ll be immediately handling important tasks which have a real impact.
 At small start ups you’re likely to be involved in a range of business activities, giving you an excellent range of experience and responsibilities.